hroost/twentytrees-asgmt/README.md

 ## How to test:

-For demo and testing I'm using pre-uploaded 512px image crop from satelite data.
-In real life it would be better to use some kind of batch processing to process all the images in the bucket.
+For demo and testing, I'm using a pre-uploaded 512px image crop from satellite data.
+In real life, it would be better to use some kind of batch processing to process all the images in the bucket.

 - run ```kubectl port-forward service/analyzer-svc 8080:8080 -n twentytrees-asgmt```
 - run ```time curl http://localhost:8080/analyze_shared_crop?image_path=satelite/test-crop-512x512.tif```